Hypercubed/dynamo/README.md

 dynamo.add(Complex);
 ```

-When defining the function add an override to the type to get the correct signature, Dynamo will handle the conversion.
+When defining the function, add an override to the type to get the correct TypeScript definition, Dynamo will handle the conversion.

 ```ts
 class add {